botwiki/botwiki.org/content/tutorials/random-image-tweet/index.md

 The bot we made is perfect for sharing images you created yourself.
 When sharing images created by other folks, remember to [give credit](/tutorials/how-to-make-a-twitter-bot-definitive-guide#bot-attribution) to the original author.

-One way to do this is to create an object that lets organize images together with source links, something like this:
+One way to do this is to create an object that lets you organize images together with source links, something like this:

 ```
 var images = [